-In 1995, the Group entered into a joint venture agreement with Promodes, now part of the Carrefour group, creating MAF Hypermarkets which was initially 75 per cent. owned by MAF Retail.
-Pursuant to a separate franchise agreement, MAF Hypermarkets initially became the exclusive franchisee of

-Carrefour for 15 countries in the MENA region - Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Oman, Pakistan, Qatar, Saudi Arabia, Syria, UAE and Yemen.
+In 1995, the Group entered into a joint venture agreement with Promodes, now part of the Carrefour group, creating MAF Hypermarkets which was 75 per cent. owned by MAF Retail.
+Pursuant to a separate franchise agreement, MAF Hypermarkets is the exclusive franchisee of Carrefour for 12 countries in the MENA region - Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Oman, Pakistan, Qatar, Saudi Arabia, UAE and Yemen.
 Under the terms of the franchise agreement, Carrefour provides trade signs, operating procedures and know-how (particularly in relation to hypermarket design, quality, health and safety standards and administration), assistance in supply chain management as well as access to product sourcing networks and training.
 In addition Carrefour is responsible for the sourcing of its private-label products, "Carrefour" and "N1".

-On 31 May 2011, the management of each of MAF Retail and Carrefour agreed to the extension of the franchise agreement between MAF Hypermarkets and Carrefour to four countries in the CIS: Armenia, Azerbaijan, Georgia and Kazakhstan.
+On 31 May 2011, the management of each of MAF Retail and Carrefour agreed to the extension of the franchise agreement between MAF Hypermarkets and Carrefour to four countries in the Commonwealth of Independent States: Armenia, Azerbaijan, Georgia and Kazakhstan.
 An amended franchise agreement reflecting these arrangements was entered into on 6 July 2011.
+The franchise agreement with Carrefour has recently been extended as part of the Acquisition (see "Group Financial Review-Recent Developments") until 2025.
+MAF Hypermarkets also has the opportunity to expand its use of the Carrefour brand into new jurisdictions and in new formats across the regions in which the Group currently operates under this extended franchise agreement.